bbalakriz/kogito/README.md

       <artifactId>infinispan-persistence-addon</artifactId>
     </dependency>

-The connection configuration using which the Kogito application can connect to Infinispan, needs to be specified in the application.properties.
+The connection configurations using which the Kogito application needs to connect to the Infinispan datagrid, could to be specified in the application.properties as follows.

     quarkus.infinispan-client.server-list=localhost:11222
     quarkus.infinispan-client.auth-server-name=infinispan